grafana/tempo/operations/tempo-mixin/runbook.md

 See [Polling Issues](#polling-issues) below for general information.

-If a cluster has no tenant index builders then nothing is refreshing the per tenant indexes.
+If a cluster has no tenant index builders for a given tenant then nothing is refreshing the per tenant index.
 This can be dangerous b/c other components will not be aware there is an issue as they repeatedly download a stale tenant index.
 In Tempo the compactors play the role of building the tenant index.
 Ways to address this issue in order of preference: